About

-A central part of many homes, faith can provide order and comfort.
+Faith is a central part of many homes, providing order and comfort.
 It can give our time at home a sense of purpose or can simply be an ordinary part of everyday life.

 For many, home is a place to pray, a place where family and friends gather to celebrate festivals and life events, and a place to express religious identity.